alexfriedman39/alexfriedman39.fastrobots.github.io/Lab6.md

 need to change code so that windup isn't quite as prevalent when Ki is increased

+decided not to use derivative control because the overshoot wasn't a problem (very small)

 see screenshots of plots to calculate frequency, can compare to distance sensor frequency approx 14 samples/second